TianheWu/VisualQuality-R1/README.md

 ## Acknowledgement
 - [VLM-R1](https://github.com/om-ai-lab/VLM-R1): We start from codebase from the VLM-R1.

+I would like to sincerely thank [Zhuoyan Luo](https://scholar.google.com/citations?user=mKQhEsIAAAAJ&hl=en&oi=ao) for the generous support of my project and for the invaluable guidance in the field of AR generation.

 ## 📧 Contact
 If you have any question, please email `sigstianhewu@gmail.com` or `tianhewu-c@my.cityu.edu.hk`.